RosboneMako/MakoIR/README.md

 SIZE adjustment.

 FILE SIZE
-The files should be very close 1024 or 2048 samples in length.
+The files should be very close to 1024 or 2048 samples in length.
 Sometimes the IR creator will provide a much larger file.
 This VST is not designed to handle non-standard sizes.
 This VST does not provide code to search thru a giant WAVE file looking for the actual IR pulse.
 I would suggest using and audio editor such as Goldwave to edit the IR files before use, or you can add code yourself in the VST!